MAXIMUM

 |

-Some Quirks Related To 26 MBR Partitions Well, really one quirk relating to 26 partitions and a mis-understanding relating to the maximum of 26 drives.
-The quirk relating to a maximum of 26 MBR partitions: As I discovered in testing, it is possible in Windows (XP and I assume earlier / later versions) to create more than 23 logical MBR partitions (and therefore more than 26 total MBR partitions) using Windows Disk Manager.
-Refer to image below with 24 logical partitions.
+Some Quirks: Well, really one quirk relating to 26 partitions in versions of Windows up to and including XP (and probably also DOS) and a mis-understanding about the maximum of drives that can be mounted in Windows.
+The quirk relating to a maximum of 26 partitions in XP and earlier Windows: As I discovered in testing, it is possible in Windows XP (and I assume earlier w9x-ME-2K) to create more than 23 logical MBR partitions (and therefore more than 26 total MBR partitions) using Windows Disk Manager.
+Refer to image below with 24 logical partitions in Windows XP (for a total of 27 drives on one hard disk).
 More than 23 logical partitions can be created, but trying to access logical partitions above 23 will return a "Disk in drive x is not formatted" error when you try to access that drive, and it also can't be formatted.
 What the hey . . .
-I've found a bug in Windows - get Bill on the phone.
+I've found a bug in Windows.
 It looks as though the check to prevent > 23 logical partitions being created has gone walkabout.
-So that's the quirk.
-The mis-understanding relating to a maximum of 26 drives: The other annoyance during researching the maximum number of partitions was the constant declaration by experts that Windows can / will / only ever mount a maximum of 26 drives.
+So that's the quirk - for a possible explanation of why this happens, see Odds'N #4 below.
+The mis-understanding about Windows being able to mount only 26 drives: The other annoyance during researching the maximum number of partitions was the constant declaration by experts that Windows can / will / only ever mount a maximum of 26 drives.
 I suspect this is caused by the mis-understanding that as only 26 drives can be assigned a driver letter of A through Z, it therefore follows that the maximum number of drives that can be mounted is 26.
 This view is probably also compounded by conflating MS-DOS with MS Windows when they're two rather different things.
 As stated in KB41189 "The maximum number of total drives that MS-DOS can use is 26" - and this restriction does not apply to later versions of Windows that are using the NTFS file system.
 When Windows uses the NTFS file system you can choose to map and mount a virtually unlimited number of drives in Windows - the restriction being that only 26 of the drives (i.e., partitions or CD ROMs or floppy drives) can be assigned a drive letter of A through Z. Mounting drives when you've run out of drive letters is simple - map the drive (partition) to an NTFS folder and Windows will mount it as a folder and put a nice little hard drive icon against it to indicate it's a drive mounted as a folder.
 Refer to the image below where there are 32 drives mounted - with 6 mounted as folders in C:\.
 So while it's correct to say:

-Try it yourself in VirtualBox or VMware . . . it isn't rocket science (for all you techno nerds and Linux fanboys having this article read to you, get your carer to google "rocket science").
+using the NTFS file system, can map and mount a virtually unlimited number of drives.
+Try it yourself in VirtualBox or VMware . . . it isn't rocket science (for all you tech nerds and Linux fanboys having this article read to you, get your carer to google "rocket science").
 So now you know how many partitions you can have using MBR and how to mount virtually unlimited drives in Windows when using the NTFS file system.
 Who'd a thought Windows could be so much fun. |

 < Go Back |